MicroAIInc/MicroAI-Application-Performance-Monitoring/README.md

 ### 📖 Installation Instructions

 > Side Note - Ensure Docker is installed and running on your system before executing the commands.
 For complete docker installation guide, please visit https://docs.docker.com/engine/install/
+>
+> MicroAI Launchpad Account is required to view dashboards.
+Please access this [guide](Launchpad-Setup.md) page to setup account.
 ##### For Debian/Ubuntu-based images

 > 1. Installs dependencies needed to download, extract, and run MicroAI Application Monitoring Agent